manishkolla/manishkolla/README.md

 ### Hi, I'm Manish Kolla 👋

 🎓 **Education**
-I'm a junior Computer Science student at Georgia State University, Honors College, with a certificate in Data Science.
+I'm a senior Computer Science student at Georgia State University, Honors College, with a certificate in Data Science.
 I currently have a GPA of 3.95 and plan to graduate in May 2025.
 I've been recognized on the President's List four times and the Dean's List twice, and I was a nominee for the Undergraduate Research Award.

 📚 **Relevant Coursework**
 Data Mining, Artificial Intelligence, Machine Learning, Digital Image Processing, Software Engineering, Linear Algebra, Data Structures and Algorithms.

-🌟 **Campus Involvement**
-- **President**: Indian Student Organization
-- **Member**: Mathematical Association of America, Association for Computing Machinery

 🛠️ **Skills**